aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook/copy-and-move-worksheets-within-and-between-workbooks/_index.md

             // Opening the Excel file through the file stream const workbook = new Workbook(new Uint8Array(arrayBuffer));

-            // Copy the first sheet of the first book within the workbook workbook.worksheets.get(2).copy(workbook.worksheets.get("Copy"));
+            // Copy the first sheet of the first workbook within the workbook workbook.worksheets.get(2).copy(workbook.worksheets.get("Copy"));

             // Saving the modified Excel file